 Skip to content

-04. Recoding variables⚓︎
+04. Recoding variables

-Module items⚓︎
+Module items

-R Script file⚓︎
+R Script file code

-Copy the code below ➜ Paste into [[RStudio console]] ➜ Hit Enter
+• [[Copy the code]] below ➜ Paste into [[RStudio console]] ➜ Hit Enter.

-Lab assignment⚓︎
+Lab assignment

 Recoding

-Sample lab assignment⚓︎
+Sample lab assignment

 Sample: Recoding

-Learning outcomes⚓︎
+Learning outcomes

-1. Learn the definition of recoding
+1. Describe the purpose of recoding variables in data analysis

-2. Learn the reasons for recoding:
+2. Differentiate the reasons for recoding:

 1. Merging values